Russia poised to resume space station flights

 To make room for the new cargo ship, which is scheduled to arrive on Wednesday, station commander Mike Fossum and his crew, Russian cosmonaut Sergei Volkov and Japan's Satoshi Furukawa, packed up an old Progress capsule mounted to the station with trash and other items no longer needed.

-The freighter will be autonomously flown away from the station on Saturday and fall back into the atmosphere, where it will be incinerated.
+The freighter will be autonomously flown away from the station on Saturday and fall back into the atmosphere for incineration.

 The new cargo ship is filled with 2.8 tons of food, fuel and supplies, including a pair of iPads, which will be used for crew entertainment.